Overkill (band): Rise to success (1987–1990)

 Overkill's second album, Taking Over, was released in March 1987; it was the first to be released by Megaforce with distribution from Atlantic Records.
 The album featured longer songs and improved production.
-Taking Over brought the band public recognition, becoming their first album to enter the Billboard 200, while Overkill's first-ever music video, "In Union We Stand", received significant airplay on MTV's Headbangers Ball.
+Taking Over brought the band public recognition, becoming their first album to enter the Billboard 200 chart, while Overkill's first-ever music video, "In Union We Stand", received significant airplay on MTV's Headbangers Ball.
 Another European tour followed, this time opening for Helloween.
 Overkill also opened for Megadeth on their Peace Sells tour in North America, and headlined their own U.S. tour, with support from Nuclear Assault and then-labelmates Testament.

 Guitarist Bobby Gustafson was a member of Overkill from 1982 to 1990.

 In late 1987, the !!!Fuck You!!!
 EP was released, consisting of a studio cover version of the Subhumans' "Fuck You" and a handful of live tracks recorded earlier that year at the Phantasy Theater in Cleveland.
 1987 also saw the departure of founding drummer Rat Skates.
 He was replaced temporarily by Mark Archibole, and then permanently by Danish drummer Bob "Sid" Falck, formerly of Paul Di'Anno's Battlezone.
-Overkill closed out the year with a one-off show at the Christmas on Earth festival in Leeds, England, together with Megadeth, Kreator, Nuclear Assault, Voivod, the Cro-Mags, Lȧȧz Rockit and Virus.
+Overkill closed out the year with a one-off show at the Christmas on Earth festival in Leeds, together with Megadeth, Kreator, Nuclear Assault, Voivod, the Cro-Mags, Lȧȧz Rockit and Virus.